dagger/dagger/docs/learn/1006-google-cloud-run.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Initialize a Dagger Workspace and Environment
+## Initialize a Dagger Project and Environment

 ### (optional) Setup example app